Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

 for which $k_{p}(z)=k$ for all $z\in P$.
 Then

 \end{lemma} \begin{proof}

 Note that $\langle{w,e_{k}}\rangle \geq 1-\eta\geq \frac{1}{\sqrt{2}}$, where the final inequality is a condition on $\eta$.
 Thus, for all $t\in I$ we have

-for $\delta$ sufficiently small.
+where the last inequality is the `sufficiently small condition' on $\delta$ referred to in Hypothesis~\ref{hyp}.
 Hence, viewing $\R^{2}$ with the coordinate system $(e_{k},e_{k}^{\perp})$, $\gamma$ is a curve which moves strictly from left to right.
-Moreover, $P$ is an open, convex set contained in the horizontal strip $B(L_{k},\rho_{k})$ of width $2\rho_{k}$.
+Moreover, $P$ is an open, convex set given by a finite intersection of open half-spaces and is contained in the horizontal strip $B(L_{k},\rho_{k})$ of width $2\rho_{k}$.
 These considerations imply a bound of order $\rho_{k}$ on the signed variation of the second coordinate function of $\gamma$ inside the set $P$.
 More precisely, by a geometric argument of \cite{CPT_2005}, extracted in Lemma~\ref{lemma:convex_curve} of Appendix~\ref{app_geom_curves}, we derive